Sir William Young, 1st Baronet, of Bailieborough Castle

-Sir William Young, 1st Baronet (died 1848) was a British baronet.
+Sir William Young, 1st Baronet (1771-1848), was an Irish baronet.

-He was the son of the Reverend John Young and Anne McClintock.
+Born on the outskirts of Loughgall in the north of County Armagh, he was the son of the Reverend John Young and Anne McClintock (she was from Trentagh in County Donegal).
 On 20 September 1806, he married Lucy Frederick (died 8 August 1856), daughter of Sir Charles Frederick and Hon.
 Lucy Boscawen.
 They had two daughters and five sons: